joyboseroy/joyboseroy/README.md

 ---

-If you're into neuroscience, mindful tech, or ethical AI—let's collaborate!
+If you're into spiking neurons, mindful tech, meditation gadgets, or interesting applications of LLMs, let's collaborate!